AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/environment-provisioning/unsupported-metadata-templates/fileuploadanddownloadsecurity.md

 # File Upload and Download Security

-The **FileUploadAndDownloadSecurity** template allows configuration of file upload and download security settings in Salesforce using AutoRABIT.
+The **FileUploadAndDownloadSecurity** template allows the configuration of file upload and download security settings in Salesforce using AutoRABIT.

 ## Steps to Create the FileUploadAndDownloadSecurity Template